Club Track Days

 Results from all club track days are HERE.

-Results in all Club track days are counted towards the annual point score (including Interstate Challenge rounds in Victoria).
+Results in all Club track days are counted towards the annual point score (including Interstate Challenge rounds in Victoria), except that driver needs to drop one round.
 Drivers must compete in a minimum of two events to qualify for this award.
 The Club reserves the right to add other awards at its discretion.

 What you need at Wakefield Park: